 Note: Many cats dislike self-cleaning litter boxes because they’re too loud, they’re uncomfortable beneath their feet, and/or they don’t like the special substances required to be used with them.

 Type of Litter

 Opt for unscented clumping litter.
 Also, avoid any kind of deodorizer because it turns many cats away.
 Just keep the area clean.

-Note: If your cat has a history of litter box trauma (i.e. fear from being ambushed by another cat, an infection that caused them pain when urinating, etc.), try a different color/style of litter box, use a different type of litter, put it in a new location, etc. to let them choose which one they prefer.
+Note: If your cat has a history of litter box trauma (e.g. fear from being ambushed by another cat, an infection that caused them pain when urinating, etc.), try different colors/styles of litter boxes, use different types of litter, and put them in new locations to let them choose which one they prefer.

 Separate the litter boxes from one another, and place them in different areas of your home.
 Don’t try to hide them in a closet, basement, or garage.
 Put them somewhere with multiple exits because many cats feel anxious using the bathroom in an enclosed space.
 Cats don’t need privacy.
 They prefer to use the bathroom in open areas where they can “mark their territory”.
 Keep your cat’s limitations in mind too.
 For example, are they seniors that have difficulty with climbing up and down the stairs?

-Also, don’t put your cat’s food and water by the litter box.
-(Would you want to use the bathroom by your kitchen table?)
+Also avoid putting your cat’s food and water by the litter box.
+No one wants to use the bathroom by their kitchen table!